Royal Rumble (2021): Pre-show

-During the Royal Rumble Kickoff pre-show, Raw Women's Champion Asuka and Charlotte Flair defended the WWE Women's Tag Team Championship against Nia Jax and Shayna Baszler.
+During the Royal Rumble Kickoff pre-show, Asuka and Charlotte Flair defended the WWE Women's Tag Team Championship against Nia Jax and Shayna Baszler.
 During the match, Ric Flair came out with Lacey Evans to distract his daughter—continuing a storyline from Raw.
 As Charlotte applied the Figure Eight Leglock on Baszler, Evans broke it up.
 The climax saw Evans perform the Women's Right on Charlotte, after which Jax performed a leg drop on her to regain the titles, thus Jax and Baszler became record-tying two-time champions, both as a team and individually.

 Preliminary matches

-The actual pay-per-view opened with Drew McIntyre defending the WWE Championship against Goldberg.
+The actual event opened with Drew McIntyre defending the WWE Championship against Goldberg.
 Before the match could officially begin, McIntyre performed a Glasgow Kiss and a Spear on Goldberg, taking him out of the ring.
 But at ringside, Goldberg responded with a throw into a steel steps and a Spear on McIntyre through the barricade.
 Goldberg returned to the ring and after McIntyre also managed to return to the ring, the match officially began.
 McIntyre performed a Claymore Kick on Goldberg for a nearfall.
 As McIntyre attempted a second Claymore Kick, Goldberg dodged it and performed two more Spears for a nearfall.
 Then, Goldberg performed a Jackhammer on McIntyre for a nearfall.
 As Goldberg attempted a fourth Spear, McIntyre dodged it and performed a second Claymore Kick for a pinfall, retaining the WWE Championship.
 Aftermath, Goldberg rose to his feet and endorsed McIntyre with a handshake, declaring that he passed the test.
 In a mutual respect response, McIntyre and Goldberg embraced.

 Next, Sasha Banks defended the SmackDown Women's Championship against Carmella (accompanied by her sommelier, Reginald).
 During the match, as Banks threw Carmella out of the ring, Reginald caught Carmella.
 Banks then performed a head scissors takeover and a Forearm on Reginald.
 The referee ejected Reginald from ringside.
 In the end, Banks applied the Bank Statement on Carmella, forcing her to tap, thus retaining the title, to end their feud.

 Following the match, Bad Bunny performed his song "Booker T" with two-time WWE Hall of Famer Booker T himself making an appearance.